-Herrera performed a GIS analysis obtaining and mapping the locations of point source pollutant facilities in the Clackamas River watershed to help predict the overall potential risk to source water quality based on high density clustering of point source facilities.
+Herrera obtained and mapped the locations of point source pollutant facilities in the Clackamas River watershed to help predict the overall potential risk to source water quality based on high density clustering of point source facilities.
 The primary objectives of this analysis were to:

 - 1. Identify point source pollutant permitting and reporting requirements in Oregon. - 2.
-Obtain the locations of point source facilities that have to comply with these requirements and map their distribution in the Clackamas River watershed. - 3.
-Use the results of this analysis to identify and overlay areas in the watershed with the highest concentration of permitted point source facilities with surface water proximity to produce a map of cumulative predicted risk to source water quality from point source pollutants in the Clackamas River watershed.
+Obtain the locations of point source facilities that must comply with these requirements and map their distribution the Clackamas River watershed. - 3.
+Use the results of this analysis to identify and overlay areas in the watershed with the highest concentration of permitted point source facilities with surface water proximity to produce a map of cumulative predicted risk to source water quality from point source pollutants in the watershed.

-The following sections provide more detailed information on this analysis, including data sources used and limitations, permit and regulatory program background information, requirements, and facility distribution in the watershed, and methodology for calculating cumulative point source pollutant risk.
+The following sections provide more detailed information on this analysis, including data sources used and limitations, permit and regulatory background information, requirements, and facility distribution in the watershed, and methodology for calculating cumulative point source pollutant risk.

-Data Sources and Limitations
+Data Source and Limitations

-The primary data sources used to assess the risk of point source pollutants to source water quality in the Clackamas River watershed are the Oregon Department of Environmental Quality (DEQ) Facility Profiler and Underground Injection Control (UIC) databases.
-The following sections describe these two databases in more detail, including any major limitations that are important to keep in mind when interpreting the GIS point source pollutant risk analysis results.
+The primary data sources used to assess the risk of point source pollutants to source water quality in the Clackamas River watershed are the Oregon Department of Environmental Quality (DEQ) Facility Profiler-Lite Interactive Viewer and the DEQ Underground Injection Control (UIC) databases.
+The following sections describe these two data sources in more detail, including any major limitations that are important to keep in mind when interpreting the GIS point source pollutant risk analysis results.

-Oregon DEQ Facility Profiler Database
+Oregon DEQ Facility Profiler-Lite Interactive Viewer

-The Oregon DEQ Facility Profiler is a web-based database that contains information maintained by DEQ on regulated or permitted facilities and sites, including permitted air and water dischargers, hazardous and solid waste sites, cleanup sites, and leaking and underground storage tanks.
-Each regulated or permitted facility in the watershed contains a summary report with basic information about the facility as well as links to more specific information for each facility at the relevant DEQ or EPA program website.
-It is not uncommon for sites in the Facility Profiler database to belong to multiple programs.
-A list of these facilities with latitude and longitude information was extracted from the database and mapped in GIS by program.
+The Oregon DEQ Facility Profiler-Lite Interactive Viewer is a web-base mapping application that displays information maintained by DEQ on regulated or permitted facilities and sites, including permitted air and water dischargers, hazardous and solid waste sites, cleanup sites, and leaking and underground storage tanks.
+Each regulated or permitted facility in the watershed includes basic information about the facility as well as a unique facility identifier that can be used to obtain more information at the relevant DEQ or EPA program website.
+It is not uncommon for facilities to belong to multiple programs.
+Datasets showing the locations of these facilities were obtained directly from DEQ in April 2021 and were mapped in GIS by program.

-It is important to keep in mind that site information in the Facility Profiler database is primarily summary in nature and does not include detailed site-specific information such as NPDES permitted discharge amounts.
-Without detailed facility-specific permit information, it is difficult to accurately compare the magnitude of risk between facilities; therefore the focus of this risk analysis was on identifying clustering of facilities rather than relative discharge rates.
+It is important to keep in mind that site information in the Facility Profiler-Lite Interactive Viewer is primarily summary in nature and does not include detailed site-specific information such as NPDES permitted discharge amounts.
+Without detailed facility-specific permit information, it is difficult to accurately compare the magnitude of risk between facilities; therefore, the focus of this risk analysis was on identifying clustering of facility locations rather than relative discharge rates.
 The amount of information available in the database varies significantly by program; full site-specific records can be obtained for an individual facility from DEQ on request.